-Statistics show that in the US of America more than 58 million adults are suffering from high blood pressure.
+Statistics show that more than 58 million adults are suffering from high blood pressure in the US of America.
 In 1995, the direct cost of hypertension to the health care system in the US was almost $ 20 billion.
 It is estimated that the national medical cost associated with hypertension account for about $131 billion in annual healthcare expenditure averaged over 12 years from 2003 to 2014.

-It has been considered a major and independent factor that could lead to stroke, paralysis, kidney failure, coronary heart disease, nerve damage, inflammation, and heart attack etc. These are some of the deadliest outcomes of elevated blood pressure.
+It has been considered a major and independent factor that could lead to stroke, paralysis, kidney failure, coronary heart disease, nerve damage, inflammation, heart attack etc. These are some of the deadliest outcomes of elevated blood pressure.

-The menace of hypertension and depression are also increasing in third world countries and in Pakistan, more than 50% of the adult population is suffering from this disease.
+The menace of hypertension and depression are also increasing in third world countries, and in Pakistan, more than 50% of the adult population is suffering from this disease.
 The irony is that almost 50% of hypertensive people don’t know about their disease.

 20 foods which are helpful in lowering Blood Pressure naturally includes

 It is an edible green plant.
 It belongs to the cabbage family, which resembles a miniature tree.
 Its flowering head and stalk are used as a vegetable and is consumed as a food recipe in different parts of the world.
 Broccoli contains three (3) different types of minerals, i.e. potassium, magnesium and calcium.
 Any food that has the ability to control high blood pressure must have these 3 minerals.